2018 Pinot Noir "Innocent Bystander", Yarra Valley

-The winery changed hands in May 2016, with one family comapny, Brown Brothers, taking it off the hands of another, its founder, Phil Sexton.
-So associated is Innocent Bystander with the Yarra Valley that the new owners have made the intelligent decision to build a new winery in Healesville, just across the parking lot from Giant Steps.
-And they are quickly signing contracts with all the grape growers that Phil has used for Innocent Bystander so that the style of the wines remains unchanged.
-That style - wines that are regional and varietal, reflecting the soil, climate and topography of the cool climate in the Yarra Valley – has been the base upon which the reputation of Innocent Bystander has been built.
+This winery changed hands in May 2016, with one family company, Brown Brothers, taking it off the hands of another, its founder, Phil Sexton.
+So associated is Innocent Bystander with the Yarra Valley that the new owners made the intelligent decision to build a new winery in Healesville, just across the parking lot from Giant Steps.
+They quickly signed contracts with all the grape growers that Phil used for Innocent Bystander, so that the style of the wines remains unchanged.
+This regional and varietal style, reflecting the soil, climate and topography of the cool climate in the Yarra Valley is the base upon which the reputation of Innocent Bystander has been built.

 John Duval, `Plexus` Barossa Shiraz/Grenache/Mourvèdre

 This wine is a rich and vibrant purple-red in colour.
 The nose is lifted and pronounced, displaying aromas of ripe red fruits and cinnamon, with hints of smoky oak.
 On the palate, generous layers of black and red fruits are married with savoury spice and velvety tannins that linger on the long finish.

 One of the world’s great winemakers, John Duval was given the ‘Grange’ torch by Max Schubert, the man who created Australia’s most famous wine.
 John passed it on to his successor when he left Penfolds in 2003 to start his own label.
 He sources fruit from long-time friends in the Barossa, all of whom own vineyards with vines aged from 50 to 100 years old.
 The wines are made with minimal intervention and showcase the best of the Barossa.

 Alpha Box & Dice ‘Fog’ Nebbiolo, Adelaide Hills